 1. Loaded with Cancer-Fighting Antioxidants

 Studies over the past several decades have found that people who eat more tomatoes are less likely to suffer from prostate cancer, which is the most common form of cancer in American men.
-Cooked tomatoes are especially beneficial for fighting cancer because once cooked (especially with a source of fat, like olive oil) their rich source of the carotenoid antioxidants called lycopene becomes even more available.
+(6) Cooked tomatoes are especially beneficial for fighting cancer because once cooked (especially with a source of fat, like olive oil), their rich source of the carotenoid antioxidant called lycopene becomes even more available.

-Recently a large report published by the Royal Victoria Hospital and McGill University of Montreal investigated 11 case-control studies and 10 cohort studies on the use of tomato, tomato products or lycopene for cancer prevention; they found that tomatoes, especially when eaten in high amounts, offer significant protection.
+A large report published by the Royal Victoria Hospital and McGill University of Montreal investigated 11 case-control studies and 10 cohort studies on the use of tomato, tomato products or lycopene for cancer prevention.
+Researchers found that tomatoes, especially when eaten in high amounts, offer significant protection.
+(8)

-And besides lycopene, tomato nutrition contains a variety of other powerful phytochemicals that can help fight widespread chronic diseases.
+Besides lycopene, tomato nutrition contains a variety of other powerful phytochemicals that can help fight widespread chronic diseases.
 For example, research shows that phenolic acids found in tomatoes have the potential to fight lung cancer because of their ability to inhibit the formation of nitrosamine compounds in the body.
+(9)

 2. Acts as a Natural Anti-Inflammatory

-Tomatoes’ deep color is a good indication of their high supply of inflammation-fighting antioxidants – which is exactly why many nutrition experts tell you to “eat the rainbow.”
-Tomatoes are especially known for having a trio of antioxidants called zera-carotene, phytoene and phytofluene that are found together in many brightly colored fruits and vegetables.
-These are effective for helping to lower disease-causing inflammation and thus slow age-related diseases like heart disease, cancer, diabetes, arthritis and cognitive decline.
+Tomatoes’ deep color is a good indication of their high supply of inflammation-fighting antioxidants.
+This is exactly why many nutrition experts tell you to “eat the rainbow.”
+Tomatoes are especially known for a trio of antioxidants — zeta-carotene, phytoene and phytofluene — that are found together in many brightly colored fruits and vegetables.

 However, keep in mind that processing of tomatoes may significantly affect the bioavailability of these anti-inflammatory nutrients.
-Homogenization, high heat treatment/cooking, and the incorporation of oil in processed tomato products leads to increased lycopene bioavailability — unfortunately, at the same time, these processes can cause significant losses of other delicate nutrients.
+Homogenization, high-heat treatment/cooking and the incorporation of oil in processed tomato products lead to increased lycopene bioavailability.
+Unfortunately, at the same time, these processes can cause significant losses of other delicate nutrients.
 This is why it’s a good idea to eat both raw and cooked tomatoes regularly.

 3. Helps Improve Heart Health

-In a recent study, healthy adults ingesting lycopene in the form of tomato juice, tomato sauce, and soft gel capsules for one week had significantly lower levels of LDL oxidized cholesterol compared with control groups.
-Possible mechanisms for tomatoes improving heart health include enhanced LDL degradation, LDL particle size and composition, less plaque build-up, and altered blood vessel function.
+In a 2002 study, healthy adults ingesting lycopene in the form of tomato juice, tomato sauce and soft gel capsules for one week were found to have significantly lower levels of LDL oxidized cholesterol compared with control groups.
+(11) Possible mechanisms for tomatoes improving heart health include enhanced LDL degradation, LDL particle size and composition, less plaque buildup, and altered blood vessel function.

 4. Helps Protect Vision and Eye Health